What are the Different Kinds of Security Video Storage?

 Wired vs. Wireless

-Hardwiring your camera to a DVR or NVR for video storage is much faster that a wireless option.
+Hardwiring your camera to a DVR or NVR for video storage is much faster than a wireless option.
 Additionally, wired external storage will not use up as much of your home’s Internet bandwidth when transmitting the video from the camera to the storage device.
 If you want to watch live video, you will experience less lag with a wired system.

 Advantages of External Camera Storage

-If you want continuous video recording or you want to be able to store your video footage for an extended amount of time, using external camera storage gives you much more space.
+If you want continuous video recording or want to be able to store your video footage for an extended amount of time, using external camera storage gives you much more space.

 DVRs, NVRs, and personal computers all give you the option of expanding your storage further by adding additional external hard drive storage.